A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Introduction to homogeneity supermanifolds

 Note that the system of straightening coordinates $(x^a)$ always exist for an even vector field around a point where it is non-zero.
 For an odd vector field $X$, it is additionally required to assume the integrability condition $[X,X]=0$ \cite{Shander:1980} (see also \cite[Chapter 4.4]{Manin:1997}).
 We refer to \cite[Chapter 6]{Carmeli:2011} and references therein for more details.

-\begin{proposition} An even vector field $\n$ on a supermanifold $M$ is a weight vector field if and only if $\n(M)$ is locally linear, with $D_m\n$ diagonalizable, for each $m\in|M|$ in the zero-locus of $\n$.
+\begin{proposition} An even vector field $\n$ on a supermanifold $M$ is a weight vector field if and only if $\n$ is locally linear around $m$ and $D_m\n$ is diagonalizable, for each $m\in|M|$ in the zero-locus of $\n$.
 In particular, non-vanishing even vector fields are weight vector fields.

 \mn If, in local homogeneous coordinates $(x^i)$, we have

 where $n$ is the total dimension of $M$, then: \begin{itemize} \item In the case $\nabla(m)=0$, all weights of systems of homogeneous coordinates around $m$ are the same for each system of homogeneous coordinates, up to permutations among the weights of even and odd coordinates separately.
 In particular, if $\,\nabla$ admits local homogeneous coordinates with weights in a subset $\Gamma\subset\RR$ (e.g., with integer weights), then all homogeneous coordinate systems around $m$ have weights in $\Gamma$ (have integer weights).